pierrepfarr/Booking_System/README.md

 All dates should be input in "YYYY-MM-DD" form and all times should be input as 24hr times ex.
 1:00 PM = 13:00

  list of request options
-  - workshop 1-4 ex. workshop1 or workshop2
+  - lab 1-4 ex. lab1 or lab2
-  - mini microvac 1-2 ex. mini microvac1
+  - microcentrifuge 1-2 ex. microcentrifuge1
   - irradiator 1-2 ex. irradiator1
   - polymer extruder ex. polymer extruder1
   - high velocity crusher